top of page

 "Rules are there for a reason.
 You are only allowed to break them if you are a master.
 If you’re not a master, don’t confuse your ignorance with creativity or style." - Dr Jordan B. Peterson

 “Some 2,600 years ago the ancient Greek poet Pindar wrote, “Become who you are by learning who you are.”
 What he meant is the following: You are born with a particular makeup and tendencies that mark you as a piece of fate.
 It is who you are to the core.
 Some people never become who they are; they stop trusting in themselves; they conform to the tastes of others, and they end up wearing a mask that hides their true nature.
-If you allow yourself to learn who you really are by paying attention to that voice and force within you, then you can become what you were fated to become an individual, a Master.” - Robert Greene, Mastery
+If you allow yourself to learn who you really are by paying attention to that voice and force within you, then you can become what you were fated to become—an individual, a Master.” - Robert Greene, Mastery

 “We are all in search of feeling more connected to reality—to other people, the times we live in, the natural world, our character, and our own uniqueness.
 Our culture increasingly tends to separate us from these realities in various ways.
-We indulge in drugs or alcohol, or engage in dangerous sports or risky behavior, just to wake ourselves up from the sleep of our daily existence and feel a heightened sense of connection to reality.
+We indulge in drugs or alcohol or engage in dangerous sports or risky behavior, just to wake ourselves up from the sleep of our daily existence and feel a heightened sense of connection to reality.
 In the end, however, the most satisfying and powerful way to feel this connection is through creative activity.
 Engaged in the creative process we feel more alive than ever, because we are making something and not merely consuming, Masters of the small reality we create.
 In doing this work, we are in fact creating ourselves.” - Robert Greene, Mastery

-Intention to cultivate awareness (and return to it again and again)
+Intention to cultivate awareness

-Attention to what is occurring in the present moment (simply observing thoughts, feelings, sensations as they arise)
+Attention to what is occurring in the present moment

-Attitude that is non-judgmental, curious, and kind.
+An attitude that is non-judgmental, curious, and kind

 THUAS - IDE - 2020-2023